ovainola/ovainola.github.com/_posts/2016-22-7-Calculating-element-surface-area.markdown

     Coordinate in second node:           5.0

 Ok, cool thing.
-There are many documentations/sites, where to acquire shape functions for different shapes, but I'll be using functions from [code aster](http://www.code-aster.org/V2/doc/v11/en/man_r/r3/r3.01.01.pdf) documentation.
+There are many documentations/sites, where to acquire shape functions for different shapes but I'll be using functions from [code aster](http://www.code-aster.org/V2/doc/v11/en/man_r/r3/r3.01.01.pdf) documentation.
 Now let's try the same with a square with four (4) nodes:

 ```julia